We are often in the habit of writing chemical reactions with a single arrow, like this:

 at the microscopic level there can be small fluctuations of the concentrations of each component at equilibrium, but those fluctuations always average to the equilibrium concentrations given enough time – and we're talking about very short times, here.

-Many factors enter into the microscopic behavior of reactants and products in a mixture, including
+Many factors contribute to the microscopic behavior of reactants and products in a mixture, including

 xaktly.com by Dr. Jeff Cruzan is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License. © 2016, Jeff Cruzan.
 All text and images on this website not specifically attributed to another source were created by me and I reserve all rights as to their use.
 Any opinions expressed on this website are entirely mine, and do not necessarily reflect the views of any of my employers.
 Please feel free to send any questions or comments to email@example.com.